syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/LoadOnDemand.md

 In the BeforeExpand event the user can retrieve the path string for a specific node using the TreeNodeAdv.GetPath method where the user can also specify the separator.

-The vital thing in this sample is that the MultiColumntreeView.AddSeparatorAtEnd property must be set to True to add a “\” character at the end of the path of the node, when calling the Node.GetPath method.
+The vital thing in this sample is that the MultiColumnTreeView.AddSeparatorAtEnd property must be set to True to add a “\” character at the end of the path of the node, when calling the Node.GetPath method.

 {% tabs %}